Houstoncon

 Houstoncon was an annual multi-genre fan convention which was held between 1967 and 1982 in Houston, Texas.
 Houstoncon started out as a member of the Southwesterncon series of regional conventions, but eventually became an independent con.
 Most Houstoncons took place over three days in June, from Friday to Sunday.
-The founders of Houstoncon were Roy Bonario and Marc Schooley; Houston area entrepreneur Ed Blair, Jr. was also a key member of the organizing committee.
+The founders of Houstoncon were Roy Bonario and Marc Schooley; Houston area entrepreneur Earl Blair, Jr. was also a key member of the organizing committee.

 Houstoncon featured a large range of pop culture elements, primarily comic books but also radio and television serials, science fiction/fantasy (particularly Star Trek), film/television, animation, toys, and horror, as well as a costume contest.
 Nostalgia for times past played an important role: all Houstoncon events featured screenings of classic science fiction films and old television serials.
 The convention featured panels with comic book professionals, and floorspace for exhibitors, including comic book dealers and collectibles merchants.
 The show included an autograph area, as well as an Artists' Alley where comics artists signed autographs and sold or did free sketches.
 (Despite the name, Artists' Alley could include writers, celebrities, and even glamour models.)

 The 1974, 1975, and 1976 Houstoncons were joint productions with the annual Star Trek convention.
 The final Houstoncon — really a Star Trek convention — was a debacle later dubbed the "Con of Wrath".